Unit XI. Healing

 on your spiritual goals.
 It also gives vital support to the reformulation

 of old habits that are no longer useful.
-It supports the nascent, emerging
+It supports the nascent,

-collaboration.
+cooperation and collaboration.

 a reasonably long period of time to get established.
 It is impossible